servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 -   `_myVariables.scss`: defines the variables for the `customTheme` and `customFooter` stylesheets.

 -   `_customVariables.scss`: defines the variables for the `customTheme` and `customFooter` stylesheets.
+-    `.\basic\_colors.scss`: defines the theme colors as CSS variables.
+Refer to the section about [theme variables modification](### Modification of theme variables in the source files) for more details.

 The `scss` folder contains the following variable file for the `mp.css` stylesheet: